ur-cs-courses/course-project-krykna/docs/design/DESIGN.md

 Attributes

 * room_name: string: The name of a room
-* status: set: The status of the room currently assigned.
+* status: enum: The status of the room currently assigned.
-* size: set: The size of the room
+* size: enum: The size of the room

 Methods

 * update_room_status(): void: Updates whether the current room is cleaned.
-* get_room_status(): Returns an int representing how much is left of the assigned room.
+* get_room_status(): Returns an enum representing the current state of the assigned room (dirty, in-progress, clean).
-* get_size(): Returns an int representing the size of a room
+* get_size(): Returns an enum representing the size of a room (small, medium, large).

 Relationships